yaswanth1947/rough_surface_contact/README.md

 The file "rough_surface_gen.R" generates rough surfaces with either Cauchy or Dagum autocorrelation functions.

-The file "psd.ipynb" computes the power spectral density corresponding to a surface and generates a rough surface with the specified rms slope value.
+The file "psd.ipynb" computes the power spectral density corresponding to a surface.

 The file "dcfft_g.m" solves the elastic contact problem for a given rough surface and outputs the contact evolution data.
 The dataset "data_emwes2048tm.mat" file corresponds to the influence coefficient data, which is necessary to run "dcfft_g.m" file.